cesarvr/blog/content/post/istio-2.md

  User-Agent: curl/7.54.0
 ```

-To keep it simple we just want to keep track how many call we receive per endpoint.
-To do this we just parse this block to retrieve the destination URL ``  /user ``.
+To keep it simple we just want to keep track how many calls we receive per endpoint.

 ```js
 class Stats  {